sf-wdi-gaia/project-vagabond/README.md

 You will work in groups of 3-4, and we expect you to **pair program** for the majority of the time you're writing code.

 During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
-Use a kanban-style scrum board such as **Trello** to organize tasks (<a href="https://trello.com/b/JPdt327u/vagabond" target="_blank">example Trello board</a>).
+Use a kanban-style scrum board such as **Trello** to organize tasks ([example Trello board](https://trello.com/b/JPdt327u/vagabond)).

 Commit changes at least once for each user story.
 Consider creating **automated tests** or even implementing TDD for any complex application behavior.

 Put effort into your **design**.
 Use a CSS framework (e.g. Bootstrap), partials, and some custom CSS or Sass/Less.

-Use the **[git collaborator scenario](./git-collaboration-workflow.md)</a>, feature branches, and pull requests**.
+Work as **[git collaborators](./git-collaboration-workflow.md), build on feature branches, and submit pull requests for approval and merging**.

 **Refactor** your code after each sprint, considering:

 * Indentation
-* Readability
+* Readability/clarity
 * Naming
 * Organization
 * Commenting